-The Final Destination
+The Final Destination (not the movie)

 You could depict it as “Eat Pray Love” kind of thing; but I didn’t abandon my ‘baggage’ altogether.
 I was just taking a break, momentarily.

-When I was lounging at the Cape Panwa Beach, life moves at slower pace.
+When I was lounging at the Cape Panwa beach (Thailand), life moves slower.
 I was mesmerized by the simple-minded people and the minimalism of life.
-It was a serenity scene – nobody was in a rush to be somewhere, and no one speaks so fast as if 24 hours wasn’t enough, and there isn’t any rat race.
-Everything felt differently in a good way.
-It’s exactly what I needed the most.
+It was a serene scene – nobody was in a rush to be somewhere, no one speaks so fast as if 24-hours wasn’t enough, and there was NO rat race.
+Everything felt different, but in a good way.

-What I Have Learnt
+What I Have Learned

-From the modest adventure, I predominantly learnt about:
+From the little adventure, I learned about: